Fargo tornado: Casualties

-The following morning, the deaths of the six Munson children dominated many headlines regarding the tornado as the disaster made headlines in newspapers across the country.
+The following morning, news of the deaths of the six Munson children and the disaster made headlines in newspapers across the country.
 Included in the story of the Munsons was a photograph taken by Fargo Forum photographer Cal Olson, showing 21-year-old Richard Shaw, a neighbor of the Munsons, carrying the body of Jeanette Munson out of the wreckage of their home.
-The photograph was hailed as symbolizing in raw detail the true horror experienced by Fargo in the wake of the tornado, and the following year helped the Forum win a Pulitzer Prize.
-Gerald Munson came to learn the fate of six of his children the following morning.
-The evening before he'd heard about the tornado on television but was unable to reach his wife by phone as the lines were down.
-The next morning, when reading the morning edition of The Bismarck Tribune, he immediately recognized his last name repeated six times in the list of victims, after which he stated aloud "Those are my children.
-Why did this happen to me?
-I thought the world of those kids!"
+The photograph was hailed as symbolizing in raw detail the horror experienced by Fargo in the wake of the tornado, and the following year helped the Forum win a Pulitzer Prize.

-Legacy
+Aftermath and recovery

-After 1971, when Dr. Ted Fujita introduced his scale that rates tornadoes based on the damage they cause, the Fargo tornado received an F5 rating, the highest level.
+The 1957 Fargo tornado has been identified as the deadliest tornado in North Dakota to date.

+After 1971, when Ted Fujita introduced his scale that rates tornadoes based on the damage they cause, the Fargo tornado received an F5 rating, the highest level.
 The Fargo tornado is considered the most devastating in North Dakota history, and was one of only two F5 tornadoes that have struck the state, the other occurring four years earlier in 1953.
-It was the northernmost confirmed F5 tornado until the Elie, Manitoba Tornado on June 22, 2007.
 The Fargo area was also hit by F3 tornadoes on June 13, 1950, August 30, 1956, and June 15, 1973, but none of these caused any fatalities.
+As of 2025, this remains the northernmost F5/EF5 tornado in the United States.